 Prior to working at Cyclehoop: I was working in Bavaria transporting people’s luggage while they completed a cycling holiday and servicing the company’s bikes.
 Southern Bavaria is an absolutely stunning part of the world and I recommend you all to spend some time there.

 How often do you cycle?
-Not as much as I would like!
+Not often enough!

 Favourite part about working at Cyclehoop: The friendly colleagues.
 Being out and about around London riding bikes on various missions.